Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 The RX input filter can probably do the impedance adjustment for the LNA, but I'm not sure how to calculate that.
-There's an impedance matching circuit in there now.
+There's an impedance matching circuit in there now, removing it would save two parts.

 Probably remove the L1/L2 inductor on the AX5043s and replace them with a short.
 I don't think we will use them.